edistyping/javascript-areyouatruelakersfan/README.md

 Link: https://edistyping.github.io/javascript-areyouatruelakersfan/

+# Questions are maybe unfair but not rigged.
 ![Screenshot 1](https://raw.githubusercontent.com/edistyping/javascript-areyouatruelakersfan/master/Screenshots/1.JPG)

-# Questions are unfair and biased but not rigged.
+# To Do (Updated: 3/28/2022)
+1. Formatting looks horrible on Mobile.
+Fix it
+    - Displaying Answers box
+    - After a question is answered, the selected button is has formatting applid.
+Reset this

 # Finished
 + Update randomNumbers() to avoid duplicates